kktse/kktse.github.io/_posts/2019-11-27-science-of-motorsport-review.markdown

 data acquisition system has become an indispensable tool for professionals and amateurs alike.

-Interestingly, the same pervasiveness has not yet extended to the racing driver, both on and off the race track.
+Interestingly, the same pervasiveness has not yet extended to the racing driver both on and off the race track.
 Both subjective and objective measurements can provide insight into human performance.
 Off the race track, conventional metrics can be used to assess physical fitness.
 These metrics include VO2max, lactate threshold, strength tests results and physiological measures.

 # Mental Skills
 High-speed vehicle maneuvering is a cognitively demanding task that requires a